MingoMango17/CMSC134-Writeups/Machine_Problem_1/writeup.md

 ## Conclusion

-Stack smashing is an archaic method of binary exploitation that modern computers have protections against it.
-Thanks to Address Space Layout Randomization (ASLR) that modern operating systems are equipped with, it would be very difficult to execute this exploit.
+Stack smashing is an archaic method of binary exploitation and past computers are vulnerable against this type of exploitation.
+However, thanks to the  Address Space Layout Randomization (ASLR) that modern operating systems are equipped with, it would be very difficult to execute this exploit in the current times.
 Nonetheless, this is a fun exercise and we have learned a lot from it.

 Solution files can be found here: